veronicasyseo/finalyearproject/README.md

 ## GUI.py:
+> Update 02/21/2017: Added implementation of Wagner-Fischer algorithm, which is used for string processing.
+Improved the hybrid method (binarization).
+Improved the logic for categorizing lines.

 > Update 02/17/2017: Added adaptive thresholding, you can select it from the drop-down menu in the GUI.

 > Update 02/16/2017: Added reprocessing for "snowy" outputs for the Hybrid method, which dramatically improves the outputs for boxes with rough background.